‘Real Housewives Of Beverly Hills’ Star Kyle Richards Debuts New Haircut On Instagram

 Kyle Richards recently got a new haircut.

 On September 16, Today’s Celeb Style shared details of the Real Housewives of Beverly Hills star’s new ‘do, confirming that she not only chopped off some of her length, but also added bangs.
-As the outlet explained, the 50-year-old mother of four first showcased her new style earlier this month while enjoying a night out on the town with some friends.
+As the outlet explained, the 50-year-old mother-of-four first showcased her new style earlier this month while enjoying a night out on the town with some friends.

 On Instagram, Richards has shared a couple of photos of her Season 10 hairstyle with her fans and followers, one of which featured her posing alongside designer Shahida Parides.
 As fans of Richards may have heard, Richards and Parides teamed up on a new fashion line and debuted their collection earlier this month during New York Fashion Week.